-Peer experienced listening involves people with personal experience of mental health services either as service users or carers, providing a listening ear to other service users and carers and a platform for them to share their experiences and stories.
+Peer experience listening involves people with personal experience of mental health services either as service users or carers, providing a listening ear to other service users and carers and a platform for them to share their experiences and stories.
 Peer experience listeners are a crucial communication link for open dialogue and collaborative working between professionals and service users.

-"We as the patients have been put at the centre of the trust"
+"We as the patients have been put at the centre of the Trust"